Resources

 When is the best time to visit Italian lakes?

 Spring or fall is the best time to visit Italian lakes.
-Though summers can also tempt you to go take a relaxing trip to the lakes, it will be packed with locals and tourists, so you may not enjoy the experience much.
+Though summers can also tempt you to go on a relaxing trip to the lakes, it will be packed with locals and tourists, so you may not enjoy the experience much.
 Visiting during the spring months has an added advantage as you can visit gardens by the lakes, which are at their peak of prettiness with flowers blooming everywhere.
 Fall has its own appeal, with its changing colours and fewer people around.
 Lake Como is a well-known lake destination you should not miss.

 When is the best time to explore Italian vineyards?